Finding a Top Financial Advisor Firm in Roanoke, Virginia

 To find the top financial advisors in Roanoke, we first identified all firms registered with the SEC in the city.
 Next, we filtered out firms that don't offer financial planning services, those that don't serve primarily individual clients and those that have disclosures on their record.
 The qualifying firms were then ranked according to the following criteria:

-- AUMFirms with more total assets under management are ranked higher.
+Firms with more total assets under management are ranked higher.

-- Individual Client CountFirms who serve more individual clients (as opposed to institutional clients) are ranked higher.
+Firms who serve more individual clients (as opposed to institutional clients) are ranked higher.

-- Clients Per AdvisorFirms with a lower ratio of clients per financial advisor are ranked higher.
+Firms with a lower ratio of clients per financial advisor are ranked higher.

-- Age of FirmFirms that have been in business longer are ranked higher.
+Firms that have been in business longer are ranked higher.

-All information is accurate as of the writing of this article.
+All information is obtained through public records and is updated annually after the firms’ form ADV filing.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.
+SmartAsset is not a client of the aforementioned firms, and did not receive compensation for including any of the firms on the aforementioned list.

 Taylor Financial Group

-The next firm on our list of the top financial advisors in Roanoke is Taylor Financial Group.
+The top firm on our list of the top financial advisors in Roanoke is Taylor Financial Group.
 This firm has a handful of on-staff financial advisors.
 They work almost entirely with individual clients, of which a small number have a high net worth.
 It also works with some businesses.

 You'll need to have at least $250,000 in investable assets in order to work with Taylor Financial.
 The firm reserves the right to waive this minimum requirement.
 This is a fee-only firm, which means all of its earnings come from the fees that clients pay.